it21294198/strawberry-flower-modal/README.md

    ```
    uvicorn main:app --reload
    ```
-   or on another port
+   on Mac or Linux for another port
    ```
-   uvicorn main:app --host 0.0.0.0 --port 8080 --reload
+   uvicorn main:app --host 0.0.0.0 --port 80 --reload
    ```
    on Windows
    ```